jekymin8232/vitalguardai-com/README.md

+**My goal is to create a world-class offline AI system that ranks among the best in the world.**

 # Freedom is not free.

 **I have designed an AI capable of operating through virtually any shutdown scenario.
 However, it is still an MVP, and sustained support is essential for its continued development and improvement.**